 Becky P., Sr Business Analyst at George Washington University, shares, “In addition, with the use of workflows and the scheduled tasks, we were able to automate and centrally manage a number of the processes as well as utilize them to work around other product limitations.
 Those include, but are not limited to syncing larger groups, which have 50,000 plus members, to Azure AD.
 We sync up to Azure AD using ARS.
 If we had not already had ARS in place, it would have been impossible for us to have done so in the time period we did it in.
 We did it in under six months.
 ARS probably saves us at least two weeks out of every month.
 It's reduced our workload by 50 percent, easily.”

-Azure Active Directory (Azure AD) is ranked 1st in Single Sign-On (SSO) with 97 reviews while One Identity Active Roles is ranked 4th in User Provisioning Software with 5 reviews.
-Azure Active Directory (Azure AD) is rated 8.8, while One Identity Active Roles is rated 8.4.
+Azure Active Directory (Azure AD) is ranked 1st in Single Sign-On (SSO) with 100 reviews while One Identity Active Roles is ranked 7th in User Provisioning Software with 2 reviews.
+Azure Active Directory (Azure AD) is rated 8.8, while One Identity Active Roles is rated 8.0.
 The top reviewer of Azure Active Directory (Azure AD) writes "With multi-factor authentication, we've seen a marked decrease in the number of threats we've seen come through".
-On the other hand, the top reviewer of One Identity Active Roles writes "ARS has been instrumental in ensuring accounts get cleaned up when they get deprovisioned".
-Azure Active Directory (Azure AD) is most compared with Google Cloud Identity, Okta Workforce Identity, Auth0, AWS Directory Service and CyberArk Privileged Access Manager, whereas One Identity Active Roles is most compared with One Identity Manager, SailPoint IdentityIQ, ManageEngine ADManager Plus, Okta Workforce Identity and Softerra Adaxes.
+On the other hand, the top reviewer of One Identity Active Roles writes "Flexibility and extensibility of the platform allowed us to achieve far more efficiencies than we ever expected".
+Azure Active Directory (Azure AD) is most compared with Google Cloud Identity, Auth0, CyberArk Privileged Access Manager, Okta Workforce Identity and AWS Directory Service, whereas One Identity Active Roles is most compared with ManageEngine ADManager Plus, One Identity Manager, SailPoint IdentityIQ, Okta Workforce Identity and Quest Active Administrator.
 See our Azure Active Directory (Azure AD) vs. One Identity Active Roles report.